Irish showband: Ballrooms and dance halls

 The city ballrooms were often purpose built and lavish.
-Most rural dance halls, on the other hand, were simple barn-like buildings at the edge of the town.
-Painted and lit in bright colours inside and out, they had fanciful romantic names such as "Fairyland", "Dreamland", "Wonderland" and "Arcadia".
+Many rural dance halls, on the other hand, were simple buildings at the edge of the town.
 Dance halls in smaller towns and villages would host a dance once or twice a month.
 The fans often travelled miles from the surrounding countryside to see their favourite band.
-Some city ballrooms were lavish dance palaces from an earlier era.
-The Mecca in Belfast, Dublin's Town and Country Club (a Corinthian pillared ballroom in the Georgian era), Rotunda Rooms, the Metropole and the TV Club were prominent among the plusher venues.

-Most rural dance halls were roughly constructed in cheap materials by local entrepreneurs.
-Breeze block pebbled Irish garage architecture prevailed.
-They had benches along the side walls, usually women on one side of the hall and men on the other.
-The smell of Jeyes Fluid from the crude rest rooms was a common smell of the time.
 A chain of venues in the midlands was operated by Albert Reynolds, who would later become Taoiseach of the Republic.
 Associated Ballrooms was owned by mining magnate Con Hynes.
 The Lucey brothers had large ballrooms in Cork.
 In the North East, the Adelphi ballroom, owned by Dee O'Kane and Jimmy Hamilton in Dundalk, attracted audiences from both sides of the border.
-Summer dancing was held in wet and windy marquees during parish carnivals throughout the country.
-"Mineral Bars" dispensed ham sandwiches, potato crisps, hot beverages and soft drinks.
+Summer dancing was held in marquee tents during parish carnivals throughout the country.
+Mineral Bars dispensed hot beverages and soft drinks.
 Ballrooms and dance halls did not sell alcoholic beverages.
 Alcohol sales remained the prerogative of the local pub, who then began to build extensions onto pubs and operate their own disco or cabaret show.